Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/dummyout.md

 * Dummyout accepts multiple variables and does not require a loop
 * Dummyout uses actual values to label generated dummies, instead of using the sequence in which dummies are generated

+The ado file for "dummyout" can be downloaded [here](https://jianxuan-lei.github.io/files/dummyout.ado).
+You are ready to go once you put it in your Stata's personal ado-file path.

 The following example illustrates these points using a dataset from CPS ASEC 2021.

 	. 	* import data